c2bo/draft-bormann-identifier-list/draft-bormann-identifier-list.md

 The identifier list objects may contains other claims.

-The following example illustrates the JSON representation of the Idenitifier List:
+The following example illustrates the JSON representation of the Identifier List:
 Option 1a:
 ```json
 "status" : {